tgckpg/BotanJS-vim/README.md

 ```

 ### How it works
-By *screen buffer*, it means that the textarea is treated as a screen buffer.
+By *screen buffer*, it means that the textarea is treated as a screen.
 You are not directly interacting with the textarea.
 Instead you type into the script, then the result is *rendered* through the textarea.

 ### Why use screen buffer?
 By treating the textarea as a *screen*.
 I could archive almost everything except for coloring.
 And it is easier to precisely track the cursor this way.